Series

 1911 7th Ave and West Washington Blvd

 In a vacant lot next to his studio where a house had burned down, artist David Horvitz and landscape architects TERREMOTO began designing a garden.
 Hosting exhibitions, performance, readings, gatherings, and more, David calls it “… a garden of additions, of stories.
 Memories.
 Futures.
 The flotsam and jetsam of all things.
 A design always in progress and un-designing itself.”
-All are welcome to join us for a day of gardening with David, Terremoto, Yasmine, and Active Cultures.
-We will dig a hole and look for clay in the soil.
+All were welcome to join us for a day of gardening with David, Terremoto, Yasmine, and Active Cultures.

 Sunday, May 5